barumau/pandunia/eng/001_ration.md

 but it is also close to some uses of English "to be".

     English:   It can not be eaten.
-    Pandunia:  ya no bil be yam.
+    Pandunia:  da no bil be yam.
     Chinese:   Tā bù néng bèi chī. (它不能被吃。)

 Like Chinese, Pandunia doesn't mark verbs with a word like "to".

     English:   I invite him to drink coffee.
-    Pandunia:  mi cing ya yam kafe.
+    Pandunia:  mi cing da yam kafe.
     Chinese:   Wǒ qǐng tā hē kāfēi. (我请他喝咖啡。)

 In Pandunia and Chinese, nouns can be singular or plural depending on surrounding words.
 There's no plural ending like -s in English.
 Also verbs are not conjugated.
-One word, **si**, is used instead of
+One word, **e**, is used instead of
 _am, is, are, was, were..._

     English:   It is an apple.
-    Pandunia:  ya si aple.
+    Pandunia:  da e aple.
     Chinese:   Tā shì píngguǒ. (他是苹果。)

     English:   They are apples.
-    Pandunia:  yamen si aple.
+    Pandunia:  damen e aple.
     Chinese:   Tāmen shì píngguǒ. (他们是苹果。)